Q: What is Amazon Systems Manager?

 No. You cannot reference a Secrets Manager secret with Parameter Store at this time.

-*AWS Secrets Manager is currently available only in global regions
+*Amazon Secrets Manager is currently available only in global regions

 Q: What are advanced parameters?